gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-matrix-vs-math.md

 The first, second, and third columns are often considered the x, y, and z axis respectively and the last column is the position or translation.

-The problem is in code it would be no fun to try to get those parts separately.
+One issue is in code it would be no fun to try to get those parts separately.
 Want the Z axis?
 You'd have to do this

 ```js